kubedb/docs/docs/guides/etcd/scaling/horizontal-scaling/horizontal-scaling.md

   condition is met, which is why you see both polarities of `etcd learner promoted` in the events — the ops request observed a learner mid-promotion and waited for it.
 On a `3 → 5` scale up you will typically see that pair of events twice, once per added member.
-- `EtcdMemberListReady` only goes `True` when *all four* checks pass together: the `PetSet` carries 5 replicas, etcd reports exactly 5 members, none of them is a learner, and quorum is healthy.
+- `EtcdMemberListReady` goes `True` as soon as the `PetSet` carries 5 replicas and etcd reports exactly 5 members.
+The no-learner and quorum checks that follow it report through `EtcdLearnerPromoted` and `EtcdClusterHealthy`.
+It is the request's own top-level `HorizontalScaling` condition — and the `Successful` phase — that means all four passed together.
 - There is **no** `PauseDatabase` / `ResumeDatabase` event pair here. `HorizontalScaling` is the one `EtcdOpsRequest` type that does not pause the database, because the Provisioner operator is the component doing the membership work.